JERUSALEM: 2 Palestinian teens shot dead by Israelis during protests

-Today marks the second week after the Nobel Sanctuary (Ḥaram al-Sharif) in Jerusalem was re-opened after it was shut down for the first time in nearly two decades.
+Today marks the second week after the Noble Sanctuary (Ḥaram al-Sharif) in Jerusalem was re-opened after it was shut down for the first time in nearly two decades.

 Fortress like security barricades and armed check points continue to greet worshippers at the holy site, a move which has enraged locals who feel that such measures blight one of the holiest places in Islam.

 The Nobel Sanctuary is the location of the al-Aqsa Mosque, the place where the Islamic Prophet Muhammad travelled to during the Night Journey from Mecca to Jerusalem in the year 621.
-The golden-domed mosque Qubbat As-Sakhrah is also located within the Holy Sanctuary.
+The golden-domed mosque Qubbat As-Sakhrah is also located within the Noble Sanctuary.
 The site is also considered holy by Christians and Jews and is of great interest to historians and archaeologists.

-Many Palestinian Muslim leaders and political groups called on worshippers to descend on the mosque for prayers in a show of defiance to Israel authorities who have erected heavy security barriers around the Nobel Sanctuary.
+Many Palestinian Muslim leaders and political groups called on worshippers to descend on the mosque for prayers in a show of defiance to Israel authorities who have erected heavy security barriers around the Noble Sanctuary.

-The Nobel Sanctuary was closed earlier in July of this year after the death of two Israel police-officers.
+The Noble Sanctuary was closed earlier in July of this year after the death of two Israel police-officers.
 The alleged assailants, all Israeli citizens of Arab origin were later killed.

 Fatah, the political party of Palestinian President has joined with other Palestinian groups in calling for a ‘Day of Rage’ against the new encroachments on the Nobel Sanctuary.